 - Earth & Sky: Classic blues and browns reflect the expansive midwestern sky above newly ploughed fields

 - Faded Carpet: My dining room rug was the inspiration for the turquoises, golds, orange-reds, and blue reds in this colorway.

 - Seashore: Turquoises and yellow-oranges evoke a Hawaiian beach.

 - Fall Leaves: A clear blue sky sets off the crimson, orange, purple, gold, and green of fall leaves

 - Autumn: A walk through the moody heathery golds and greens of an autumn moor.

 - Mixed Berries: Blueberries, blackberries, raspberries, and strawberries—a fairly dark collection of pinks, purples, and blue-violets.

 - Copenhagen: Golds and grayed blues.

-- Beachcombing: The Pacific ocean in winter: water and spume, wet and dry sand, seaweed, glistening mussel shells, and the remains of a small crustacean.
+- NEW: Beachcombing: The Pacific ocean in winter: water and spume, wet and dry sand, seaweed, glistening mussel shells, and the remains of a small crustacean.

 - NEW: Renaissance: A range of corals and aquas plus neutrals inspired by Botticelli paintings.